-Sadly, not many of his signed works have survived and therefore the personal attribution is a matter of conjecture because, despite the fact that many manuscript illustrations and numerous single paintings have been ascribed to his hand, only a few of these are certified as his work.
-Behzād’s signatures are either incorporated into architectural inscriptions or placed inconspicuously on an object in the painting as we see above, making them hard to spot.
+Sadly, not many of Bihzad’s signed works have survived, making the personal attribution of other works a matter of conjecture.
+Despite the fact that many manuscript illustrations and single paintings have been ascribed to his hand, only a few of these are officially certified as his work.
+In addition, Bihzad’s signatures are often either incorporated into architectural inscriptions or placed inconspicuously on an object in the painting as we see above, making them hard to spot.